NoteStars/NoteStars/README.md

 ## Hi there 👋

 **I'm Jonathan (he/him)** - I'm currently a college student learning Management Information Systems at UNLV.
-My work includes tournament organizing for local events (LVL UP EXPO, EVO), managing Linux servers, and broadcasting!
+My work includes tournament organizing for local events (LVL UP EXPO, EVO) managing Linux servers, and broadcasting!

 <!--
 **NoteStars/NoteStars** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.